-- Health Information Technology, Evaluation, and Quality (HITEQ) Center: Telehealth Strategies and Resources for Serving Patients with Limited English Proficiency — This PDF provides near-term and longer term strategies to support limited English proficiency patients with telehealth, including the utilization of third-party services for real time interpretation and how to add interpreters on telehealth platforms.
+- Health Information Technology, Evaluation, and Quality (HITEQ) Center: Telehealth Strategies and Resources for Serving Patients with Limited English Proficiency — This is a link to download a PDF providing near-term and longer term strategies to support limited English proficiency patients with telehealth, including the utilization of third-party services for real time interpretation and how to add interpreters on telehealth platforms.

-- Mid-Atlantic Telehealth Resource Center: Telehealth Resources for COVID-19 Toolkit — The “Best Practices for Conducting a Telehealth Visit” section of this webpage has a subsection on “What Should I Do If My Patient/Client Needs An Interpreter?” with additional considerations and links to other resources on how to approach this issue.
+- Mid-Atlantic Telehealth Resource Center: Telehealth Resources for COVID-19 Toolkit — The “Best Practices for Conducting a Telehealth Visit” section of this webpage has a subsection on “Meeting the Needs of Patients/Clients Who Need Interpreters” with additional considerations and links to other resources on how to approach this issue.

 - TDI: Coronavirus (COVID-19) Resources — This website has specific information about telehealth access for deaf and hard-of-hearing populations.

 There are additional considerations for telemedicine that will likely require new resources and knowledge.
 This includes the best ways to engage caregivers (such as family and friends, as well as case management or in-home support services) who may be integral for telemedicine uptake for certain patients.
 If patients want to involve others in assisting them with either the technical or the medical components of telemedicine visits, then more proactive caregiver engagement may be needed to expand telemedicine access.